TARGS/game-off-2012/README.md

-# The Match-3 Game
+# "Octocat Attacks" - Our Match-3 Game

-For GitHub Game Off, we decided to build a match-3 style puzzle game using Flash, as it was the fastest way to get up and running and working on the game.
+For [GitHub Game Off](https://github.com/blog/1303-github-game-off), we decided to build a match-3 style puzzle game using Flash, as it was the fastest way to get up and running and working on the game.

 ## The Game Concept